Each

 This month's giveaway is a Middle Grade Prize Pack, featuring Bridge to Terabithia, Pippi Longstocking, James and the Giant Peach and Holes!
 To enter:

-Submit a correct guess to any Well Read Guess between now and the contest end date (5/27/16, Midnight, CDT)
+Submit a correct guess to any Well Read Guess between now and the contest end date (5/27/16, Midnight, CDT) OR

-Submit a new 3 Word Challenge (use the contact form in the sidebar)
+Submit a new 3 Word Challenge (use the contact form in the sidebar) OR

-Share your favorite post on Facebook (**and leave a comment ON THIS POST that you have done so)
+Share your favorite post on Facebook (**and leave a comment ON THIS POST that you have done so) OR

-Subscribe to the blog via email (see sidebar - subscribers are automatically entered into EVERY giveaway)
+Subscribe to the blog via email (see sidebar - subscribers are automatically entered into EVERY giveaway) OR

 Leave a comment ON THIS POST telling me why I am your favorite blogger.
 Just kidding...I'm not THAT conceited.
 I can be in your top 5.